fire-mama/alx-system_engineering-devops/0x02-shell_redirections/README.md

 script that writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
-If the file ls_cwd_content does not exist, create it. script that counts the number of directories and sub-directories in the current directory. script that displays the 10 newest files in the current directory
+If the file ls_cwd_content does not exist, create it. script that counts the number of directories and sub-directories in the current directory. script that displays the 10 newest files in the current directory script that takes a list of words as input and prints only words that appear exactly once